 Air Scrubber Plus also removes odors like smoke, mildew, odor-causing bacteria, and the list goes on.
 The cost is around $875 installed.
 It’s a great solution to reduce illness-related absenteeism (employee, daycare, schools, etc).

 The most important IAQ eminent danger message is for people that had their shingles replaced lately.
-John Henry's Plumbing, Heating, and Air has recently discovered four roof flue vent caps that during the shingle installation had been pushed down on the flue pipe, which virtually plugs them.
+John Henry's Plumbing, Heating, Air, and Electrical has recently discovered four roof flue vent caps that during the shingle installation had been pushed down on the flue pipe, which virtually plugs them.
 The vent caps looked OK.

 One customer was sick four weeks before we discovered it while doing her routine fall Service Maintenance Agreement using our carbon monoxide testing equipment.
 Our testing equipment may have saved her life!